Campbellfield railway station

-Campbellfield was a former railway station on the Upfield railway line between Upfield and Gowrie, located in the suburb of Campbellfield, Victoria, just to the north of the level crossing at Camp Road.
-The station opened in 1889, and closed when passenger service ceased in 1956.
-The primitive Mallee Shed, which provided the only passenger accommodation, was removed, and no trace of the station remained.
+Campbellfield was a railway station on the Upfield railway line between the modern-day Upfield and Gowrie stations.
+The station was located in the suburb of Campbellfield, just to the north of the level crossing at Camp Road (which has since been grade-separated).
+The station opened in 1889, and originally closed in 1903.
+It reopened in 1928 and closed for the final time in 1956, after which the station was demolished.

+History

+Original station (1889 – 1903)

+Campbellfield station originally opened on 8th October 1889 when the line from Coburg was extended to Somerton (near the site of the modern-day Roxburgh Park station on the Craigieburn line).
+The station closed when the line was truncated back to Coburg on 13th July 1903.

+"Beetle era" (1928 – 1956)

+In 1928, the line from Fawkner to Somerton was reopened a new station was built at Campbellfield.
+This was done in conjunction with the return of a basic passenger service hauled by an AEC railmotor (nicknamed "the Beetle").

+Because of the basic nature of the passenger service, the new station at Campbellfield was provided with a low level platform and a small "Mallee Shed" which provided the only shelter for passengers.
+In 1956, the line from Fawkner to Somerton was closed for the second time and Campbellfield station was demolished.

+1959 – present

+In 1959, the line from Fawkner to Somerton was reopened in conjunction with the extension of electrified suburban services from Fawkner to Upfield.
+Despite this, Campbellfield station wasn't reinstated.

-In 2006, it was suggested that the station might be rebuilt in the not-too-distant future, due to the existence of the Campbellfield Plaza shopping centre nearby, but nothing concrete came of that.
+In 2006, it was suggested that the station might be rebuilt in the not-too-distant future, due to its proximity to the nearby Campbellfield Plaza shopping centre.
+But nothing concrete came of that.
 However, in April 2017, the Victorian Planning Authority released its draft plan for the area, including the construction of a station at Campbellfield.

-Between October and December 2017, the Camp Road level crossing, protected by boom gates, was replaced.
-The rail line was lowered to pass under the road, and provision was made for both the installation of a second track and the construction of a possible future railway station.
+Between October and December 2017, the level crossing at Camp Road level crossing was grade-separated as part of the Level Crossing Removal Project.
+This resulted in the line being lowered into a cutting to pass under the road, and provision was made in the cutting for both the installation of a second track and the possible reinstatement of a railway station in the future.